How to SCROG

 An In-Depth Guide

 The screen of green technique has been employed by growers around the world seeking to maximize their yield with less space.
-This zen idea of making more with less has become popularized as more individuals grow cannabis at home due to the legalization of marijuana.
+This zen idea of making more with less has become popularized as more individuals grow cannabis at home with grow tents or grow boxes due to the legalization of marijuana.

 Join us as we describe the benefits of the screen of green method, how to build a ScrOG net, and how to ScrOG grow with ease.